kurahaupo/termstandard-colors/TrueColour.md

 ```

 This terminal did not even understand the DECRQSS request - its response was
-`0$r`.
-We do not learn if it managed to set the color, but since it doesn't
+`ESC P 0 $ r ESC \`.
+We do not learn if it managed to set the color, but since
-understand how to reply to our request it is unlikely to support truecolor
+it doesn't understand how to reply to our request it is unlikely to support
-either.
+truecolor either.

 # Terminals + True Color